 Asaf Lubin (LL.M.
 2015, J.S.D.
 2020) is an Associate Professor of Law at Indiana University Maurer School of Law and a Fellow at IU’s Center for Applied Cybersecurity Research (CACR).
 He is additionally an affiliated fellow at Yale Law School’s Information Society Project, a Faculty Associate at the Berkman Klein Center for Internet and Society at Harvard University, and a visiting Scholar at the Hebrew University of Jerusalem Federmann Cyber Security Research Center.
 Dr. Lubin’s research centers around the intersection of law and technology, particularly as it relates to the regulation of cybersecurity harms, liabilities, and insurance as well as policy design around governmental and corporate surveillance, data protection, and internet governance.
 His work draws on his experiences as a former intelligence analyst, Sergeant Major (Res.), with the IDF Intelligence Branch as well as his vast practical training and expertise in national security law and foreign policy.
 Dr. Lubin spent his fellowship year at Privacy International (PI) in London, where his duties included conducting targeted research for ongoing cases and interventions before the European Court of Human Rights, the Inter-American Commission of Human Rights, the European Court of Justice, and the U.K. Investigatory Powers Tribunal.
 Prior to his studies at Yale Law School, Asaf completed a dual degree in Law and International Relations (LL.B./B.A, magna cum laude, ‘14) at Hebrew University of Jerusalem and attended The Hague Academy of International Law.
 Dr. Lubin has previously written on and taught seminars in public and private international law, cybersecurity and cyber risk management, tort law, international human rights and humanitarian law, and criminal procedure and counterterrorism.
 He has published with the Harvard International Law Journal, the Harvard National Security Journal, the Yale Journal of International Law, and the Chicago Journal of International Law, and written for Just Security and Lawfare.

 Chika Okafor (J.D.
-2015) is currently a Ph.D.
+2015) is currently a Lecturer on Law—and the inaugural Fellow in Law and Political Economy—at Harvard Law School.
+He is also a Ph.D.
 Candidate in Economics at Harvard University.
+His research integrates economics, law, and public policy to explore how justice can be achieved in response to major economic and social problems, including climate change, economic inequality, and mass incarceration.
 Beforehand, Chika served as a Bernstein Fellow with the U.S. Holocaust Memorial Museum (at the Simon-Skjodt Center for the Prevention of Genocide).
 In this role, he supported former Special Assistant to the President Stephen Pomper in building a report on the Obama Administration’s atrocity response efforts and aided Ambassador Stephen Rapp in an effort to strengthen international commissions of inquiry.
 Chika also contributed to the Center’s Early Warning Project, which alerts policy makers and the public to locations where the risk of mass violence is greatest.
 Before this position, Chika worked in London as an attorney with Skadden, Arps, Slate, Meagher & Flom LLP.
 During law school, he co-wrote a Request for Precautionary Measures through the Lowenstein Clinic that was submitted to the Inter-American Commission on Human Rights on behalf of victims of political violence, extrajudicial killings, arson, and miscarried legal proceedings in Haiti.
 As a Kirby Simon Human Rights Fellow at the European Court of Human Rights, Chika worked with the Court’s Research Division and Judge András Sajó.
 Chika also spent a summer with the NAACP Legal Defense & Education Fund in Washington D.C.
 Before law school, he was a project manager for “Culture of Calm,” an ambitious violence prevention effort in Chicago featured in The New York Times and NPR.
-Chika has also worked as a consultant with McKinsey & Company.
+Chika began his career as a consultant with McKinsey & Company.
 He earned a B.A. in Economics with Honors from Stanford University in 2007.

 2015-2016 Fellows

 Sharanya Kanikkannan (J.D.
-2011) works as a Legal and Policy Advisor at AIDS-Free World, a high-level advocacy organization.
+2011) works as an independent gender, criminal law and human rights consultant.
+She previously worked as the Regional Gender Adviser for the International Development Law Organization Legal and Policy Advisor at AIDS-Free World, a high-level advocacy organization.
 Sharanya is currently working on the organization’s Code Blue Campaign to end impunity for sexual abuse by United Nations personnel through independent accountability.
 Her role involves research, analysis, and policy recommendations, as well as supervising students and representing the organization at think tanks, academic events, and to international media outlets.
 Sharanya spent the latter half of her Bernstein Fellowship with AIDS-Free World, after spending the first half with a Haitian human rights group.
 Prior to her fellowship, Sharanya worked for the UN peacekeeping mission in the Democratic Republic of Congo, as a project manager to increase access to justice for sexual violence victims, and later conducting monitoring of grave human rights violations in ongoing conflicts.
 She has also worked as a consultant for the Provedoria (national ombudsman) for human rights in Timor-Leste, supported by a grant from the Yale Initiative for Public Interest Law, and as a gender-based violence consultant with international non-governmental organizations.
 She is an alumna of the Lowenstein Clinic, the Jerome N. Frank Domestic Violence Clinic, and the Yale Visual Law Project.
 She edited for the Yale Journal of Law and Feminism, the Yale Journal of International Law, and the Yale Human Rights and Development Law Journal.
 Prior to Yale, Sharanya studied international development and economics at the University of Oregon.

 Allana Kembabazi (J.D.
 2015) works at the Initiative for Social Economic Rights (ISER), where she uses targeted litigation and advocacy to advance the right to health in Uganda, with a particular focus on marginalized groups and people with disabilities.
 She is also a Humanity in Action Senior Fellow.
 Allana also spent her fellowship year at ISER.
 Before coming to the organization, Allana was a foreign law clerk at the Constitutional Court of South Africa.
 During law school, Allana was a member of the Lowenstein Clinic, co-president of the Yale Society of International Law, a Lillian Goldman Perpetual Scholar, Executive Editor of the Yale Journal of International Law, editor on the Yale Human Rights and Development Journal, co-director of the Summer Public Interest Fund Student Contribution, community service chair of the Yale Black Law Students Association, and a member of the Africa and Law Policy Association.
 She was also a Global Health Justice Student Fellow and a member of the Global Health Justice Practicum, where she co-authored a report advocating for access to Hepatitis C medication in low and middle-income countries.
 In her summers, she used litigation and advocacy to advance human rights at Cohen Milstein Sellers & Toll, the ACLU Human Rights Project and as a Kirby Simon Summer Human Rights Fellow at the International Criminal Tribunal for Rwanda.
 Allana received a Bachelor of Arts in Government from Wesleyan University, CT in 2011.